mdnurakmal/neo4j-gcp-viz/README.md

 Unable to pull image directly from dockerhub into cloud run so have to pull from dockerhub first and push to gcp registry first

 Cloud run only allows 1 expose port but neo4j requires 2 port

+If a new resource is created from kubernetes , how do we let terraform manage it ?